jorishr/notes-on-front-end/react/state/state.md

 <button onClick={() => this.changeCount(-1)}>-</button>
 ```
 #### The setState method
-The above function (`changeCount`) needs to be defined inside the Button class,whereby we update the state object.
+The above function (`changeCount`) needs to be defined inside the Button class, whereby we update the state object.
 This is done by React through the Javascript native `Object.assign` method creates a new object from the existing one and only overrides the key-value pairs you wish to change.
 In this example the property `count: this.initialCount` gets overriden by its current state + amount specified in the argument of the function:
 ```js
 export default class Child extends Parent {
 	constructor(props){